emqx/emqx-docs/en_US/file-transfer/quick-start.md

    }
    ```

-7. Use the provided URI to download the file directly from the S3 storage.
-Execute the following command, replacing the necessary placeholders:
+7. Download the file directly from the S3 storage through the provided URI by using the following command.

    ::: tip: